 If you want to jump higher you must train for max explosion.
 But which muscles should you target in order to jump higher?
-In this article I will show you the 5 most important muscles for vertical jumping and the best ways to tune them for max jump height.
+In this article I will show you the 5 most important muscles for vertical jumping and the best ways to tune them so you can increase your vertical jump height fast.

 Are The Calves Really The Most Important Jumping Muscles?